JoelVenable/capstone-fineconsign/README.md

 # FineConsign

-While most eCommerce platforms are designed for direct sales and repeatable items, they not well-suited to consignment stores.
+While most eCommerce platforms are designed for direct sales and repeatable items, they are not well-suited to consignment stores.
 FineConsign is purpose-built for your consignment store operation!

 ## Goals for user types